Calamari/sequel-orm/readme.md

 - associations with autosave?
 - Item.getThings({ where: 'id>3', limit: 5 }, cb) should work
 - Extract functionality for singular pluralize words and make them attributes, ids, or whatever
+- Change findAllAsHash to findAll({ hash: true }) and remove findAllAsHash

 ### later:
 - get and validate hook, as second type of hooks?